EvisHome/Home-Assistant/smart-speaker/readme.md

 <br>

-## Installing OS - Raspberry Pi OS Lite (64bit)
+## Installing OS
-Using the Raspnerry Pi Imager to install the OS
+Using the Raspnerry Pi Imager to install the OS, Raspberry Pi OS Lite (64bit)

 When asking if you'd like to apply customization settings, choose "Edit Settings" and:
 * Set a username/password